jasminbouasavatdy/portfolio-website/README.md

 ## Table of Contents
  1. [Description](#Description)
  2. [Visuals](#Visuals)
- 3.

  ## Description
- This portfolio shows everything that I have learned in the past week and a half and shows what I am currently able to do.
+ This portfolio website created to show everything that I have learned in the past week and a half and shows what I am currently able to do in html and css.

  ## Visuals
  ![A screenshot of the top of the site]()